 Fig trees are productive with or without heavy pruning.
 It is essential only during the first years.
-Trees should be trained according to use of fruit, such as a low crown for fresh-market figs. Since the crop is borne on terminals of previous year’s wood, once the tree form is established, heavy winter pruning, which causes loss of the following year’s crop should be avoided.
+Trees should be trained according to the use of fruit, such as a low crown for fresh-market figs. Since the crop is borne on terminals of the previous year’s wood, once the tree form is established, heavy winter pruning, which causes loss of the following year’s crop should be avoided.
 It is better to prune immediately after the main crop is harvested, or with late-ripening cultivars, summer prune half the branches and prune the remainder the following summer.
 If radical pruning is done, whitewash the entire tree.
+Dried Fig Info .

-Regular fertilizing of figs is usually essential only for potted trees or when they are grown on sands.
+Regular fertilizing of figs is usually essential only for potted trees or when they are grown on sand.
 Excess nitrogen encourages rank growth at the expense of fruit production, and the fruit that is produced often ripens improperly.
 As a general rule, If the branches grew less than a foot the previous year fig trees should be fertilized.
 A total of 1/2 – 1 pound of actual nitrogen, divided into three or four applications beginning in late winter or early spring and ending in July should be applied.

 Ants are among the greatest pollinators.
-Because the flower of the fig tree, attracts ants through the small opening in the end of the fruit.
+Because the flower of the fig tree attracts ants through the small opening at the end of the fruit.
 The ants go in search of the sweetness, picking up pollen on their feet.
 This is brought to the next fruit.
 The flower is not visible, as it blooms inside the fruit.
-The small orifice visible on the middle of the fruit is a narrow passage, which allows a very specialized wasp, the fig wasp, to enter the fruit and pollinate the flower, where after the fruit grows seeds.
+The small orifice visible in the middle of the fruit is a narrow passage, which allows a very specialized wasp, the fig wasp, to enter the fruit and pollinate the flower, where after the fruit grows seeds.
 Figs plants are easy to propagate through different methods.
 Propagation using seeds is not the preferred method, since vegetative methods exist that are quicker and much better.
 The trade caravan routes of old spread figs far and wide, although possibly not as far and wide as the bird population of the world has managed to do over the centuries, with their propensity for eating the seeds through one end and popping them out of the other end with a little dose of fertilizer to ensure their survival in a new place.